umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/assessment-informed-by-a-student-centered-ethic.md

 video_metadata:
   youtube_id: null
 ---
 *In this section, Jessica Noss and Dylan Holmes, both teaching assistants in* 6.034 Artificial Intelligence, *discuss how a student-centered ethic shapes assessment and grading in the course.
-Professor Winston has also written about assessment in the course in an article entitled* {{% resource_link "41b30348-289b-473f-a825-443e7758d5d8" "*“Skills, Big Ideas, and Getting Grades out of the Way.”*" %}}
+Professor Winston has also written about assessment in the course in an article entitled* [*“Skills, Big Ideas, and Getting Grades out of the Way.”*](http://web.mit.edu/fnl/volume/204/winston.html)

 ## Assessing Students’ Broad Understanding